LFuereder/IN14_Nixie_Clock_Module/README.md

 # IN14-Nixie Tube Clock Module
-This project contains the shematics, software implementation and documentation for a clock displaying the current time on nixie-tubes.
+This project contains the schematics, software implementation and documentation for a clock displaying the current time on nixie-tubes.
 The clock utilizes a GigaDevices GD32L233 microcontroller (ARM Cortex-M33), which triggers the displayed digits in the tubes via voltage-domain separation through LTV-352T optocouplers.

 The current design is planned to display hours and minutes, but it can be extended to display the seconds as well.